 Shopping at Federation Square

-3. The ACMI Shop:
+3. The ACMI Shop: a place for

-- Opening Hours: Open 24 hrs
+- Opening Hours: Open 24 hours

 Tips for Visiting Federation Square